 Gilpin Facial Plastic specializes in surgical treatment of the nose, aging face and neck including brow lifts, upper and lower eyelid surgery, neck lifts, and facelifts.
-Dr. Gilpin’s gentle bedside manner and beautiful results, make Gilpin Facial Plastic Surgery an easy choice for most patients when considering surgery or non-invasive cosmetic procedures.
+Dr. Gilpin’s gentle bedside manner and beautiful results, make Gilpin Facial Plastics an easy choice for most patients when considering surgery or non-invasive cosmetic procedures.
 Dr. Gilpin believes that each patient is unique and should receive a customized surgical plan during his or her consultation.
-He also has a special surgical interest in cosmetic and traumatic rhinoplasty and offers a full range of office procedures to fit every patient’s needs.

-In addition to specializing in facial cosmetic surgery procedures, Dr. Gilpin was invited to serve on the Facial Trauma team at Skyline Medical Center.
-His extensive background in facial reconstructive procedures, including skin cancer removal and traumatic injury, enable him to be a part of a talented, well-respected team of surgeons.
-Dr. Gilpin is honored to be a part of this important work of helping patients recover from life-altering events.
+His extensive background in facial reconstructive procedures, including skin cancer removal and traumatic injury, enable him to be a part of helping patients recover from life-altering events.

 Q&A With Dr. Gilpin